datacite/blog/source/posts/software-citation-workflows.html.md

 doi: 10.5438/1H7N-3CEN
 published: true
 ---
 *This blog post provides more detail for a short presentation I will give today at the [Software Credit Workshop](http://www.software.ac.uk/software-credit) in London.
-The aim is to look at the infrastructure pieces needed for software discovery and credit, and at the workflows linking these different parts of the infrastructure.*
+The aim is to look at the infrastructure pieces needed for software discovery and credit, and at the workflows linking these different parts of the infrastructure.*READMORE

 ### Code Repository